Hamza141/Compiling_OpenCV/README.md

 		-D BUILD_EXAMPLES=ON \
 		-D ENABLE_NEON=ON ..

-# Step 12:
+# Step 10: Compile OpenCV source code
-takes about 3.5 to 4 hours

-	$ sudo make -j3 (I prefer -j3, because it doesn't use all the cores so it keeps the RasPi cool enough)
+	# Replace 4 with the number of threads your CPU is capable of
+	$ sudo make -j4

-	# If any errors occurs and the process fails to continue, execute
+	# If any errors occur and the process fails to continue, execute
 	$ sudo make clean

-	# Sometimes using multicores can cause problems, so if you face any problems just execute $ sudo make , but keep in mind that it will take much longer so be patient as much as you can and grab your cup of tea.
+	# Sometimes using multithreading can cause problems, so if you face any problems execute

-# Step 13:
+	$ sudo make
+	# Keep in mind that this will take much longer

-installing the build prepared in step 11
+# Step 11: Install the build prepared in step 9

 	$ sudo make install
 	$ sudo ldconfig

-# Step 14:
+# Step 12: Edit some files

 	$ sudo nano /etc/ld.so.conf.d/opencv.conf

-opencv.conf will be blank, add the following line, then save and exit nano:

-	/usr/local/lib          # enter this in opencv.conf, NOT at the command line (leave a blank line at the end of opencv.conf)
+#### Add the following line

+	/usr/local/lib

-save opencv.conf by pressing ctrl+o
+#### Save opencv.conf by pressing CTRL+O

-get back again to the command line by pressing ctrl+x
+#### Exit to the command line by pressing CTRL+X

 	$ sudo ldconfig

 	$ sudo nano /etc/bash.bashrc

-add the following lines at the bottom of bash.bashrc
+### Add the following lines at the bottom of bash.bashrc file

 	PKG_CONFIG_PATH=$PKG_CONFIG_PATH:/usr/local/lib/pkgconfig
 	export PKG_CONFIG_PATH

-(leave a blank line at the end of bash.bashrc) save bash.bashrc changes (ctrl+o), then back at the command line (ctrl+x),
+#### Leave an empty line at the end of the file

-#Step 15:
+#### Save bash.bashrc by pressing CTRL+O

+#### Exit to the command line by pressing CTRL+X

-Reboot
+# Step 13: Reboot

 	$ sudo shutdown -r now

-#Step 16 Last Step:
+# Step 16 Last Step: Verify OpenCV is installed
-verifying the installation

-Open Python 2 IDLE on RasPi
-Type the following lines in the python shell:
+#### For example, in python3

+	$ python3
 	>>> import cv2
 	>>> print cv2.__version__

-the following line should appear then:
+#### The output should be
 	'3.2.0'
-#Done

-**TODO**
-- [ ] Connect to RPi without internet connection.